Melancon gets Soto in 9th, Dbacks hold off Nats 4-3 - NewsBreak

 Hummel had two hits, Matt Davidson and Jake McCarthy also homered, and Arizona split the four-game series with consecutive wins for the first time this season.

-Davidson, called up from Triple-A Reno on Thursday, homered in his first at-bat in the majors since Sept.
+Davidson was called up from Triple-A Reno on Thursday after hitting eight home runs in 11 games.
+He homered in his first at-bat in the majors since Sept.
 6, 2020 with the Reds.

+“I trust my swing a hundred percent,” Davidson said.
+“Sometimes you’ll get hits, sometimes you won’t, but obviously it’s good to get off to a good start.
+I trust it for the long haul and we’ll see what happens.”

 Nelson Cruz homered for Washington and Keibert Ruiz had two hits.